 Downtown

-Downtown is still the safest car-free answer because it keeps the station, hotel options, and most useful walking loop aligned.
+Downtown is still the safest car-free answer because it keeps the station, hotel options, and most useful walks aligned.

 Last updated · Next review due